faddalibrahim/developers-in-vogue-ashesi/README.md

 ---

-#### Checking the status of our project folder again (after adding the file to the staging area)
+#### 4. Checking the status of our project folder again ( after adding the file to the staging area )

 ```py
 git status
 ```

-This time around the name of our file should be shown in green, implying that its in the staging area and ready to be committed
+This time around the name of our file should be shown in green, implying that its in the staging area and ready for commit.

 ---